 In order to participate in an overnight camp program, a child must:

-- Be able to meet his or her own personal care needs with (if needed) some assistance or reminders
+- Be able to meet their own personal care needs with (if needed) some assistance or reminders

-- Be able to control his or her own actions most of the time, to follow instructions from adults, and to interact safely and cooperatively with peers.
+- Be able to control their own actions most of the time, and follow instructions from adults in order to safely and cooperatively interact with peers.

-We are not staffed to support campers who are unable to control violent or disruptive behavior, or who need significant help with toileting, bathing, or dressing.
+We are not staffed to support campers who exhibit physically and/or verbally aggressive behavior, or who need significant help with toileting, bathing, or dressing.

-Parents of campers with special needs are asked to complete an Inclusion Assessment Form by June 15 or at least two weeks prior to camp, in order to provide the best possible support for your child.
+In order to provide the best possible support for your child, parents of campers with disabilities and/or accessibility needs are asked to complete an Inclusion Assessment Form by June 15 or at least two weeks prior to camp.
 The assessment can be completed through your online account or printed and mailed to us.
-In some cases, camp staff will follow up with a phone call within a week or two of your child’s camp session.
+Camp staff will follow up with either an email or phone call within a week or two of your child’s camp session.

-Prior to camp, the Summer Director Team & the Inclusion Coordinator reads the assessment forms and makes support plans for every camper with special needs.
-During camp, the Inclusion Staff work directly with counselors to provide resources and support for campers.
-They also communicate with parents during the camp session, if needed.
-In most cases, campers will not require or benefit from a 1-1 aide, although we can provide that if needed depending on staff availability.
-We do not allow parents to attend camp with their children.
+Prior to camp, the Summer Director Team & the Inclusion Coordinator reviews the assessment forms and create support plans for every camper with special needs.
+During camp, the Inclusion Staff works directly with counselors to provide resources and support for campers and communicate with parents during the camp session as needed.

 For more information, check out our Parent’s Guide to Inclusion